IgnasiLucas/Brachionus/README.md

 ---------------------------------------------------------------------------------------------------

+# 2020-10-27
+Detailed analysis of a couple functions believed to be significantly overexpressed in the random regime: the fatty acids synthase complex and protein I of the vitelline- membrane outer layer (VMO-I).

 # 2020-07-03
 To further test the hypothesis that the unpredictable regime makes gene exxpression noiser, or more unpredictable among eggs and therefore also among samples, I use